nayemalam/reviewly/README.md

 - justification on why I used the above 3 together:
    - SASS: for any overrides, as well as local theme + custom css
    - Tailwind: out of box utility classes (displaying flex, text size, etc)
-   - Premade components (i.e. Button, Tooltip, Popper, etc)
+   - MUI: Premade components (i.e. Button, Tooltip, Popper, etc)
-- could have added an option to upload a reviews.json file, since it was given in a file format - decided to do this because realistically you're not uploading reviews, rather fetching them
+- could have added an option to upload a `reviews.json` file, since it was given in a file format - decided to do this because realistically you're not uploading reviews, rather fetching them
 - could have created several filter functions that manipulate local reviews state
 - current user admin is hardcoded but this can be easily fetched from auth login and have an AuthContext surrounding the entire app - out of scope